SominZex/sales_analysis_algorithm/readme.md

 ### To run monthly analysis Manually
 #### python monthly_reports.py

-#### NB: Navigate to /monthly_query/date_utils.py and change the date and month range you want to analyze using "python monthly.py"
+#### NB: Navigate to /monthly_query/date_utils.py and change the date and month range if you want to analyze using "python monthly.py"

 ## Cron Setup for automation:
 ### Navigate to terminal and type "crontab -e" (linux only) then paste the folllwing cron jobs (make sure you have the necessary shell script created in the directory, .sh files are not included here):